GreatCowBASIC/Help/output/md/other_directives.md

 </div>

-The built-in `#defines` are used to support the `#IFDEF` command set are as follows.
-The table also shows which `#defines` are supported as string in HSerPrint, SerPrint and other string related commands.
+The built-in `#defines` used to support the `#IFDEF` command set are as follows.
+The table also shows which `#defines` are supported as strings in HSerPrint, SerPrint, and other string-related commands.

 <div class="informaltable">